Improving traffic safety around De Laak Elementary School in Wamel

 Presentation of the plan

-This plan was presented to residents and parents of lower school pupils on Monday, February 17, 2025.
-The plan includes the designation of several parking spaces, the construction of a separate parking area, and the narrowing of the existing speed bump.
+This plan was presented to residents and parents of lower-grade students on Monday, February 17, 2025.
+The plan includes designating a few parking spaces, creating a separate drop-off area, and narrowing the existing speed bump.

 Many responses to the plan

-Actions based on responses
+Actions based on the responses

 What are we going to do?

-• creating a parking area for special bicycles
+• Creating a parking area for special bicycles

-• Creating a "school zone"
+• Establishing a “school zone”

-What we will not do
+What we won't do

-• creating additional parking spaces
+• Creating additional parking spaces

 • Encouraging parking on the basketball court

-• Add speed bumps to the street
+• Add speed bumps on the street

 What are we going to investigate?